nchylak/udacity-capstone/README.md

 IMDb provides a number of datasets in order to analyse titles and their ratings, however, this dataset is insufficient for analysing ratings *over time*.
 Indeed, IMDb only provides the "weighted average of all the individual user ratings" but not the individual ratings provided by users as well as when the ratings were provided.

-By combining the datasets provided IMDb with another dataset consisting of a large number of reviews including the rating given and when it was given, it will be possible to answer questions like:
+By combining the datasets provided IMDb with another dataset consisting of a large number of reviews, including the rating given and when it was given, it will be possible to answer questions like:

 * Do reviews tend to get more positive/negative over time?
 * Are there differences in ratings between reviews left during the week and the ones left during the weekend?